arffrdzln/arffrdzln/README.md

 ### `$ whoami`

-My name is Ariff @ Rydzze 😁, I'm a CS student majoring in A.I. 💻, and a Rookie CTF player 😼.
+My name is Ariff @ Rydzze 😁 CS student majoring in A.I. 💻 Rookie CTF player 😼.